eugenio-valdano/threshold/README.md

 # Computing the Epidemic Threshold on Temporal Networks
-Provides **Python** tools for computing the epidemic threshold on temporal network, as explained in paper
+A **Python** library for computing the epidemic threshold on temporal network, as explained in paper

 [**Analytical Computation of The Epidemic Threshold on Temporal Networks**](http://journals.aps.org/prx/abstract/10.1103/PhysRevX.5.021005)